etler/recipes/tempura-batter.md

 * 1/2 cup ice cold carbonated water

 1. Sift and combine dry ingredients
-1. Whisk egg with vodka, add carbonated water barely combine, add to dry bowl barely combine.
+1. Whisk egg with vodka, add carbonated water barely combine.
+Add to dry bowl barely combine by shaking bowl while stirring with chopsticks.
 Should be bubbly with pockets of dry flour

 ## Simple Batter